baxpr/fmri-snr/README.md

 All must be aligned in the same space (e.g. native or MNI) but needn't be on the same voxel grid.

-- Bias field corrected T1 image
 - Gray matter mask from a structural segmentation
+- White matter mask from a structural segmentation
 - ROI image (or filename of an MNI space image internal to the container)
 - CSV of ROI region labels if ROI image is supplied.
 Needs columns Region for ROI name, and Label for integer index
+- Mean fmri image
-- fMRI time series
+- fMRI time series image

 ## Outputs

-- Fractional intensity from mean fMRI: mean signal in ROI divided by 10% trimmed mean of gray matter (Could use mean of in-brain voxels (via spm_antimode) as denominator instead of trimmed mean)
+- fractional_intensity: Mean signal in ROI divided by median intensity of gray+white matter in mean fMRI
-- SNR: Mean signal in ROI divided by standard deviation of global gray matter signal
+- snr: Mean ROI signal divided by standard deviation of mean ROI time series
-- Something relative to T1?
-E.g. ratio of fractional intensities